A tree-valued Markov processes associated with an admissible family of branching mechanisms: Introduction

-By using the techniques of stochastic equations and measure-valued processes, Li \cite{Li14} studied a class of increasing path-valued Markov processes which correspond to the admissible family.
-Those path-valued processes could be regarded as counterparts of the tree-valued processes constructed in \cite{AD12} (However, to the best of our knowledge, no link is actually pointed out between tree-valued processes and path-valued branching processes).
-It is natural to ask whether there exists a continuum-tree-valued process corresponding to a given admissible family by pruning L\'evy trees.
+By using the techniques of stochastic equations and measure-valued processes, Li \cite{Li14} studied a class of increasing path-valued Markov processes associated with the admissible family.
+Those path-valued processes can be regarded as counterparts of the tree-valued processes constructed in \cite{AD12} (However, to the best of our knowledge, no link is actually pointed out between tree-valued processes and path-valued branching processes).
+It is natural to ask whether there exists a continuum-tree-valued process associated with a given admissible family by pruning L\'evy trees.

-The second motivation of our work is the study of so-called {\it ascension process} and its representation.
-The pioneer works were given by Aldous and Pitman in \cite{AP98} where, according to the marks on edges, they constructed a tree-valued Markov process $\{ {\cal G}(u)\}$ by pruning Galton-Watson trees and an analogous process $\{ {\cal G}^*(u)\}$ by pruning a critical or subcritical Galton-Watson tree conditioned to be infinite.
-It was shown in \cite{AP98} that the process $\{{\cal G}(u)\}$ run until its ascension time has a representation in terms of $\{{\cal G}^*(u)\}$ in the special case of Poisson offspring distributions.
-By using the pruning procedure defined in \cite{ADV10} and exploration processes introduced in \cite{LL98a}, Abraham and Delmas in \cite{AD12} extended the above results to L\'evy trees, where a decreasing L\'evy-tree-valued process $\{\T_{\theta}: \theta\in\Theta^{\psi}\}$ was constructed such that $\T_{\theta}$ is a $\psi^{\theta}$-L\'evy tree.
+The second motivation of the present work is the study of the so-called {\it ascension process}.
+It was first introduced in the pioneer work of Aldous and Pitman \cite{AP98}, where they constructed a tree-valued Markov process $\{ {\cal G}(u)\}$ by pruning Galton-Watson trees (edge percolation on trees) and an analogous process $\{ {\cal G}^*(u)\}$ by pruning a critical or subcritical Galton-Watson tree conditioned to be infinite.
+It was shown in \cite{AP98} that the process $\{{\cal G}(u)\}$ run until its ascension time (the first time for which the total mass is finite) has a representation in terms of $\{{\cal G}^*(u)\}$ in the special case of Poisson offspring distributions.
+By using the pruning procedure defined in \cite{ADV10} and exploration processes introduced in \cite{LL98a}, Abraham and Delmas \cite{AD12} extended the above results to L\'evy trees, where a decreasing L\'evy-tree-valued process $\{\T_{\theta}, \theta\in\Theta^{\psi}\}$ was constructed such that $\T_{\theta}$ is a $\psi^{\theta}$-L\'evy tree.
 They also showed that $\{\T_{\theta}\}$ run until its ascension time can be represented in terms of another tree-valued process obtained by applying the same pruning procedure to a L\'evy tree conditioned on non-extinction.
-Similar results can be found in \cite{ADH12a} for Galton-Watson trees where the trees are pruned according to the marks on nodes.
-Similar cases for sub-trees of L\'evy trees were also studied in \cite{ADH12b}.
+Similar results can be found in \cite{ADH12a} for Galton-Watson trees where the trees are pruned based on bond percolation.
+The cases for sub-trees of L\'evy trees were also studied in \cite{ADH12b}.